 Were some areas more comfortable than others?
 Sure.

 Were they more effective?
 Not so sure.

-The advice assumes that one has the luxury of space and the absence of kids/animals to be able to create a dedicated workspace.
+The advice assumes that one has the luxury of space and the absence of kids/animals to create a dedicated workspace.
 In reality, one just occupies whatever space is available.
-Just pick a space where you will be uninterrupted and can focus.
+Just pick a room where you will be uninterrupted and can focus.
 It can be a different space every day.

 It is easy to be overwhelmed with the endless stream of advice on how to be more productive.
-On the other hand, there is an equally large movement on how to stop feeling guilty about squandering away hours watching Netflix.
-Either ways, these are confusing time with different things working for different people.
-Find your own rhythm to dance to.
-This too shall pass.
+On the other hand, there is an equally significant movement to stop feeling guilty about squandering away hours watching Netflix.
+Either way, these are confusing times with different things working for other people.
+Find your rhythm to dance.
+This, too, shall pass.
 Until then, just stay indoors.